15 Budget-Friendly Organic Foods

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 Ramen noodles are dirt cheap.
 So is mac ‘n’ cheese.
 They’re also low in nutrients, and even some “natural” versions are too processed for regular inclusion in a healthful diet.
 But organic eats are pricey, and few folks have a lot of extra cash these days.
 The good news?
 It is possible to eat organic on a budget.
 Just start with these 15 great buys—nearly everything you need for a nourishing diet.

 With a biological value of 100—the measure of how well a protein is used by the body—eggs are a nutritious, versatile protein source.
-At the higher price of $4.69 to $8.99 a dozen, you’re still paying only 29 to 39 cents per egg.
+With an average price of $3.97 per dozen, you’re paying about 33 cents per egg.
 Cheap.

 You’ll find it somewhere in the range of $1 to $2 per pound—a screaming deal, especially when you consider the nutrition.
 Cabbage contains compounds that slow the growth of cancer cells and keep precancerous cells from developing; it may also help the body metabolize toxic forms of estrogen into safe forms.
 It’s a bargain at any price.

 See: Cabbage Rolls with Toasted Walnuts & Tarragon-Mustard Sauce

 3. Sweet Potatoes

 At around $1.99 to $2.49 per pound, they’re a great buy.
 Sweet potatoes are rich in fiber and beta-carotene, a powerful antioxidant that helps prevent heart disease, cancer, and age-related blindness.